Q: Why does the tree in front of my property need to be removed and will the tree be replaced?

 - Conflict with utilities (Sewer and Water lines)

 - Conflict with road construction or grading

-Letters will be mailed in late winter/early spring 2020 to all homeowners that will have a tree removed in front of their property to identify which trees are to be removed and the reason why it is necessary.
-Such trees will be removed in the spring of the year that the street is under construction.
-Trees that are removed will be replaced with a 2” diameter tree in the fall of the year that the tree was removed.
+Letters will be mailed in late winter/early spring 2023 to all homeowners that will have a tree removed in front of their property to identify which trees are to be removed and the reason why it is necessary.
+Preliminary tree removals are shown in the proposed improvement figures under Project Documents of the project website.
+Such trees will be removed in the spring of 2023.
+Trees that are removed will be replaced with a 2” diameter tree in the fall of 2023.
 Homeowners will have the opportunity to send in their preference for the species of tree to be planted in front of their property from a list provided by the City.

 Please reach out to Nick Amatuccio at email@example.com or 612-965-3926 if you have any questions or concerns about a tree on your property.

 Q: Will curb & gutter be installed on the new streets within the neighborhood?

 A: Yes, concrete curb & gutter will be installed on all the reconstructed streets in the project area.

 - Concrete curb & gutter improves drainage along the roadway edge thereby reducing if not eliminating nuisance drainage issues.
 Streets in the neighborhood have varying topography, and some are relatively flat along their length.
 Concrete curb and gutter can be installed at relatively flat slopes, but still consistently draining in one direction.
 Roadways with bituminous asphalt or turf ditches cannot effectively be installed at flat slopes without also succumbing to nuisance drainage issues such as shallow ponding along the roadway edges and adjacent ditches.